ripio/sdkjs/docs/sdk/README.md

 ```
 #### Ethers Utils

-- Ethers Utils are exposed so they can be used.
-[Here](https://docs.ethers.org/v5/api/utils/) you can see the documentation of all of them.
+- You can access the whole set of [Ethers utils](https://docs.ethers.org/v5/api/utils/) to use them as you need by doing the following:

 ```javascript
 // commonJS